 With the rapid growth of video surveillance applications and services, the amount of surveillance videos has become extremely "big" which makes human monitoring tedious and difficult.
 At the same time, new issues concerning privacy and security have also arised.
 Therefore, there exists a huge demand for smart and secure surveillance techniques which can perform monitoring in an automatic way.
 Firstly, the huge abundance of video surveillance data in storage gives rise to the importance of video analysis tasks such as event detection, action recognition, video summarization including person re-identification and anomaly detection.
 Secondly, with the rich abundance of semantics and the multimodality of data extracted from surveillance videos, it is now essential for the community to tackle new challenges, such as efficient multimodal data processing and compression.
 Thirdly, with the rapid shift from static singular processing to dynamic collaborative computing, it is now vital to consider distributed and multi-camera video processing on edge- and cloud-based cameras, and at the same time, offering privacy-preserving considerations to safeguard the data.
 This workshop aims challenge the multimedia community towards extending existing approaches or exploring brave and new ideas.

-This is the 5th edition of our workshop.
-The first three were organized in conjunction with ICME 2019 (Shanghai, China), ICME 2020 (London, UK), ICME 2021 (Shenzhen, China) and ICME 2022 (Taipei, Taiwan ROC)
+This is the 6th edition of our workshop.
+The first five were organized in conjunction with ICME 2019 (Shanghai, China), ICME 2020 (London, UK), ICME 2021 (Shenzhen, China), ICME 2022 (Taipei, Taiwan ROC) and ICME 2023 (Brisbane, Australia).

 This workshop is intended to provide a forum for researchers and engineers to present their latest innovations and share their experiences on all aspects of design and implementation of new surveillance video analysis and processing techniques.
 Topics of interests include, but are not limited to: